 When you negotiate the loan, try to keep the payments under 10% of your monthly income.
 Pay attention to the total cost and interest rate too.
 The key is comparison shopping for the best loan rate and terms instead of agreeing to whatever the auto loan company offers.

-Other ways to keep right side up on a loan are to pick a car with better value, make a down payment, and base your loan on how long you plan on keeping the car.
+keep right side upon a loan are to pick a car with better value, make a down payment, and base your loan on how long you plan on keeping the car.
 Buying used is a good idea, too.